AmeeraJabban/paient-project/README.md

 # paient-project ( full framework )
 # Using
-ajax for http request,
+- ajax for http request,
-nodejs ,
+- nodejs for backend and api ,
-knockout for data-binding,
+- knockout for data-binding,
-route engine for routing ,
+- js route engine for routing ,
-validation engine for validation
+- js validation engine for validation